Everything You Need To Know About Employee Engagement

 How you define and measure engagement is up to you and depends on your company’s structure, goals, and values.

-For this reason, it’s important to look at the right metrics and to ask the right questions in your employee engagement surveys.
+It’s important to look at the right metrics and to ask the right questions in your employee engagement surveys.

 Look at things like:

-How they feel about their career opportunities
+How employees feel about their career opportunities

 What is an employee engagement strategy?